Complete RMD & Retirement Distribution Planning Guide

 - Integrate with Social Security timing.
 Claiming SS at 70 instead of 62-67 increases the window where SS isn't yet adding to income.

 - Watch IRMAA thresholds.
-Medicare surcharges kick in above ~$206K MFJ income.
-Plan conversions against these tiers.
+Medicare surcharges kick in above $218,000 MFJ / $109,000 single in 2026 (two-year lookback: 2024 MAGI drives 2026 premiums).5 Plan conversions against these tiers to avoid cliff jumps.

 - Consider 5-year rule.
 Converted funds have their own 5-year holding clock for penalty-free access.